ZhaoZeyu1995/openfst-python-documentation/docs/source/lab2.rst

 In the above example, we first add two states in the FST, then instantiate a weight object :python:`w = fst.Weight('log', 10)`, and add an arc from :python:`s1` to :python:`s2` with :python:`w`.
 You might wonder why we need to instantiate a :python:`Weight` object but not simply passing a :python:`float` value to :python:`fst.Acr()`.
-The reason is that the weights in a WFST must be the elements from a semiring, so with the class :python:`Weight`, the addition and multiplication operations are defined.
+The reason is that the weights in a WFST must be objects from a specific semi-ring, so with the class :python:`Weight`, the addition and multiplication operations are defined correctly.
-Thus, as you will see below, when you compute the weight along a path in an FST, you have to transform the :python:`Weight` to :python:`float` by :python:`float()`.
+Thus, as you will see below, if you want to directly compute the weight along a path in an FST, you have to transform the :python:`Weight` to :python:`float` by :python:`float()`.

->>> # Suppose f is a WFST that we have already created by openfst_python.
+>>> # Suppose f is a WFST that we have already created
 >>> start_state = f.start()
 >>> # get the start state of an FST
 >>> for arc in f.arcs(start_state):
+>>>
 >>> # use Fst.arcs(state) to obtain an iterator of the arcs departing from the state
 >>>     print(arc.ilabel, arc.olabel, arc.weight, arc.nextstate)
 >>>     # print out the input label, the output label, the weight and the next state of the arc.
 >>>     weight = float(arc.weight)
->>>     # please remember to transform it to float before you do any calculations
+>>>     # transform it to float before you do any calculations
+>>>
 >>> for state in f.states():
 >>> # use Fst.states() to get an iterator of all the states in the FST
 >>>     print(state)